David Miscavige—Master Builder

 I have had the pleasure of meeting Mr. Miscavige a number of times over the years.
 He is one of those rare persons who gives you his full attention when listening, making you feel that you are the only person in the room, even though you know there are a million other things demanding his attention.

-I also know many of the people who work with Mr. Miscavige, and it is clear that he is well-loved.
+I also know many of the people who work with David Miscavige, and it is clear that he is well-loved.
 He is a professional, works long hours and his perseverance and attention to detail are legendary.

 My observation is that Mr. Miscavige also enjoys building things—though on an entirely different scale than my backyard gazebo!
 Witness the 77 (so far) Ideal Organizations, the world over, which he has spearheaded.
 These are magnificently restored buildings providing Scientology services, tools and humanitarian initiatives to Scientologists and non-Scientologists in major cities around the world, at a level that never existed before.